-You won’t be surprised to know that your age and driving experience matter for your auto insurance rate decision.
+You won’t be surprised that your age and driving experience matter for your auto insurance rate decision.

-Instinctively, you’d go for a more experienced driver for safety concerns.
+Given a choice, you’d go with a more experienced driver for safety concerns.

-That’s why mature and experienced individuals pay lower premiums than young individuals with little experience.
+That’s why mature and experienced individuals pay lower premiums than younger individuals with less experience.

 Cost to Repair the Vehicle

-Any vehicle with a history of frequent accidents would charge more premium.
+Any vehicle with a history of frequent accidents will have a higher premium.
 Similarly, the latest models have more repair costs because of the shortage of spare parts.